AbdelaliEch/Coding-Challenge-Data-Engineer/README.md

 ---

-## Contents
+## Project structure

-- `docker-compose.yml`
+- `README.md` — Project overview and structure.

+- `strategy.md` — One-page document explaining optimizations, retention insights, and segmentation rationale.

+- `requirements.txt` — Python dependencies for all scripts.

-  Docker setup to run PostgreSQL and pgAdmin for easy database management.
+- `docker-compose.yaml` — Docker setup to run PostgreSQL and pgAdmin for easy database management for Part1 and 2.

-- `populate_database.sql`
-  SQL script to create and fill users, products, and events tables with 12 months of related e-commerce data.
+- `populate_database.sql` —  SQL script to create and fill users, products, and events tables with 12 months of related e-commerce data.

+- `command.txt` — Docker command to run a local Elasticsearch container for Part3.

 - `part1/`
-  - `queries.sql` — SQL queries for Part I.
+  - `optimized_queries.sql` — Optimized SQL queries for weekly active users and revenue per category.
-  - `script.py` — Python script to execute the SQL queries and benchmark performance.
+  - `benchmark_queries.py` — Python script to execute the SQL queries and benchmark performance before and after optimization.
-  - `report.md` — Summary of bottlenecks and optimizations, and important clarifications.
+  - `report.md` — Important clarifications and summary of bottlenecks and optimizations.

+- `part2/`
+  - `cohort_analysis.sql` — SQL query to generate weekly retention matrix by monthly cohorts.
+  - `cohort_analysis.py` — Python script to execute the SQL query and visualize the retention matrix.
+  - `cohort_plot.png` — Retention visualization output.

+- `part3/`
+  - `populating_elastic_data.py` — Script to insert mock data from `mock_data.json` into Elasticsearch.
+  - `user_segmentation_pipeline.py` — Main pipeline script of Part3.

 ---